ESL (company): History

 ESL worked with publisher Valve in August 2015 for ESL One Cologne 2015 at the Lanxess Arena where 16 teams competed in Counter-Strike: Global Offensive.
 ESL implemented randomized drug testing at the event.
 All tests came back negative.
-The tournament had over 27 million viewers, making it the largest and most-watched CS:GO tournament at that time.
+The tournament had over 27 million viewers, making it the largest and most-watched CS:GO tournament at the time.

 In October 2015, ESL held a Dota 2 championship at Madison Square Garden Theater.
-That same month, ESL partnered with ArenaNet to produce ESL Guild Wars 2 Pro League, which is one of seven official ESL Pro Leagues.
+That same month, ESL partnered with ArenaNet to produce ESL Guild Wars 2 Pro League, which was one of seven official ESL Pro Leagues.

 ESL held its 10th arena event in November 2015 at the SAP Center in San Jose, California.
-The event had over 10 million viewers through Twitch and was the largest Counter-Strike event in America at that time.
+The event had over 10 million viewers on Twitch and was the largest Counter-Strike event in America at that time.
 ESL partnered with Activision for the 2016 Call of Duty World League for the World League's Pro Division.

 In November 2015, ESL announced its acquisition of the E-Sports Entertainment Association (ESEA), promoters of the ESEA League, after previous collaborations: ESL uses the ESEA anti-cheat system for the ESL CS:GO Pro League.
 The ESEA platform is used for ESL events as well as offline finals.
-As of July 2016, ESL is a member of the Esports Integrity Coalition (ESIC), a non-profit members' association to maintain integrity in professional esports.
+As of July 2016, ESL became a member of the Esports Integrity Coalition (ESIC), a non-profit members' association to maintain integrity in professional esports.
 In 2017, ESL partnered with Mercedes-Benz for Hamburg DOTA 2 Major.

 In 2017, ESL partnered with Hulu to produce four esports series (Player v.
 Player, Bootcamp, Defining Moments and ESL Replay).

 In March 2021, ESL announced a partnership with 1xBet.
-On April 28, 2021, Intel and ESL again renewed their partnership in a three-year contract, which will see the two companies invest US$100,000,000 in esports, throughout 2024.
+On 28 April 2021, Intel and ESL renewed their partnership again in a three-year contract, which will see the two companies invest US$100,000,000 in esports, throughout 2024.